 Connect with your audience

-One of the best – and easiest – ways of delivering a great speech is to make a connection with your audience members.
+One of the best—and easiest—ways to deliver a great speech is to connect with your audience members.

 From a simple “good morning” to making eye contact with your audience, small things can make a big difference when it comes to getting the audience on your side.
-Acknowledging the audience, thanking them for their time and attention will set a positive tone and help to build a rapport with them.
+Acknowledging the audience and thanking them for their time and attention will set a positive tone and help build rapport with them.

 Start with a hook

-Begin with a compelling message that immediately grabs the audience’s attention.
+“Start with your lasered, compelling message” says public speaking expert Richard Greene in his BBC Maestro course.
+Begin with a captivating message that immediately grabs the audience’s attention.
 Think about your subject matter, and pick out the most provocative, dramatic or profound point to start with.
 Starting your speech this way will get your audience to sit up and pay attention.

 But your hook shouldn’t be a random attention-grabber.
 Make sure that it’s tied to your speech’s main message or theme, and that you can easily transition from this attention-grabbing opener into the rest of the speech.